onzfonz/comp227/src/content/8/en/part8d.md

 );
 ```

-Note that we use the Formik [ErrorMessage](https://formik.org/docs/api/errormessage) component to render an error message for the input when needed.
+Notice that we use the Formik [ErrorMessage](https://formik.org/docs/api/errormessage) component to render an error message for the input when needed.
 The component does everything under the hood, and we don't need to specify what it should do.

 It would also be possible to get hold of the error messages within the component by using the prop `form`: